What is Mindfulness

 Are you feeling high levels of stress?
 Do you experience high levels of anxiety?
 Does depression take up space in your mind?
 At New Life Addiction Rehab Islamabad, we utilize and teach an array of mindful techniques and approaches to address addiction, stress, anxiety, depression and other forms of mental health issues.
 Mindfulness is a tool to help reduce anxiety, depression, stress, and worries.

-Mindfulness or mindfulness therapy is a non-judgmental awareness of the physical, emotional, mental and spiritual aspects of an individual.
+Mindfulness therapy is a non-judgmental awareness of the physical, emotional, mental and spiritual aspects of an individual.
 Mindfulness is an effective tool of recovery for those suffering from substance dependency, addiction, harmful addictive behaviors, and substance abuse.
 It can look, feel and be experienced differently for everyone.
 It is a skill honed for thousands of years from many religions including Christianity, Judaism, Buddhism and Islam.